-- 5.212 Ipswich Borough Local Plan Policy DM14 states that the Borough will require that development proposals which may disturb remains below ground are supported by an appropriate assessment of the archaeological significance of the site including, if necessary, the results of a programme of archaeological field investigation.
+- 5.177 Local Plan Policy DM14 states that the Borough will require that development proposals which may disturb remains below ground are supported by an appropriate assessment of the archaeological significance of the site including, if necessary, the results of a programme of archaeological field investigation.
 Such assessments should be proportionate to the importance of the site.
-Specifically for this site, policy ISPA4 requires an Archaeology Assessment to be submitted in support of any application for the site. - 5.213 With reference to the East Suffolk application, policy SCLP11.7 requires an archaeological assessment proportionate to the potential and significance of remains must be included with any planning application affecting areas of known or suspected archaeological importance to ensure that provision is made for the preservation of important archaeological remains.
-Where proposals affect archaeological sites, preference will be given to preservation in situ unless it can be shown that recording of remains, assessment, analysis report and/or deposition of the archive is more appropriate.
-Specifically for this site, SCLP12.24 states that an archaeological assessment will be required in support of any application for the site. - 5.214 East Suffolk in the adopted Suffolk Coastal Local Plan (2022) refer to the site lying in an area of archaeological potential.
+Specifically for this site, policy ISPA4 requires an Archaeology Assessment to be submitted in support of any application for the site. - 5.178 East Suffolk in the adopted Suffolk Coastal Local Plan (2022) refer to the site lying in an area of archaeological potential.
 Cropmark sites of boundaries relating to historic landscape use are recorded to the east, as well as prehistoric artefact scatters.
 A scatter of medieval artefacts is recorded in the north western part of the site.
-However, this site has never been the subject of systematic archaeological investigations and previously unidentified remains may exist on the site which could be damaged or destroyed by development.
+However, this site has never been the subject of systematic archaeological investigations and previously unidentified remains may exist on the site which could be damaged or destroyed by development. - 5.179 The submitted archaeology assessment states -